iarai/science4cast/README.md

 - **2nd Prize: 6,000 EUR**
 - **3rd Prize: 2,000 EUR**

 In addition, special prizes will be awarded to outstanding or creative solutions, should they exist.
-They will also potentially include a fellowship position at [Institute of Advanced Research in Artificial Intelligence, Vienna, Austria](https://www.iarai.ac.at/).
+We will also potentially include a fellowship position at [Institute of Advanced Research in Artificial Intelligence, Vienna, Austria](https://www.iarai.ac.at/).

 ## 5. <a name="submit">Submissions</a>